The *-Vertex-Reinforced Jump Process: A non-reversible counterpart to the Edge-Reinforced Random Walk and the Vertex Reinforced Jump Process

 The process $(X_n)_{n\in\N}$ is called the $\star$-Edge Reinforced Random Walk (\sERRWse), with initial weights $(\alpha_e)_{e\in E}$ and starting from $i_0$, if $X_0=i_0$ and, for all $n\in\N$ and $j\in V$,

-The \sERRW can be seen as a generalisation of the Edge-Reinforced Random Walk (ERRW) introduced in the seminal work of Diaconis and Coppersmith \cite{coppersmith}, corresponding to the case where $\star$ is the identity map.
+As mentioned above, the \sERRW is a generalisation of the Edge-Reinforced Random Walk (ERRW) introduced in the seminal work of Diaconis and Coppersmith \cite{coppersmith}, corresponding to the case where $\star$ is the identity map.